How are Texas Sounds nominees selected?

 Price range for rooms in town is usually from $89 – $199 per night double occupancy.
 Lodging options are listed and detailed at Jefferson-Texas.com/lodging or Visitjeffersontexas.com/lodging

-Competitive performances are Friday and Saturday, November 2 and 3.
-On Thursday, November 1, we have several local excursions to which all nominees are invited.
-The day before this all starts, Wednesday, October 31, we host an evening welcome party for all musicians and their travel companions.
+Competitive performances are Thursday, Friday and Saturday.
+Sunday includes a champagne reception, awards ceremonies, and encore performances by major award winners.
+The day before this all starts, Wednesday, we host an evening welcome party for all musicians and their travel companions.
 Nominees meet each other and our local supporters.
 There is food, drink, and MUSIC!
 We encourage everyone to spend as much time in Jefferson as possible.
 I strongly suggest coming at least a day early and staying a day after the event.
 There is a lot to see and do in Jefferson and local residents enjoy socializing and entertaining our visiting musicians.
 Many of our award winners will preform a second time on Sunday during the awards presentations.
+Make this an entire week in Jefferson.

 Do artists perform original music or covers or both?

-This is entirely up to you.
+This is entirely up to the performers.
 My preference is a mix, something familiar that the audience already loves and some original music to show who you really are as an artist.

 We might require a band to back us (way too expensive to fly full band over!) – is there a cost for this?

 Remarkably, most acts do arrive en masse!
-If your band cannot travel, you can perform as a solo acts, or bring just one musician to accompany you, or bring recorded tracks.
+If your band cannot travel, you can perform as a solo acts, or bring just one musician to accompany you.
 Although full bands seem to have an easier time engaging the audience, we have had several solo/duo award winners.
-If you decide to perform with prerecorded tracks you should be aware that our judges will make every effort to evaluate your performance solely on you, discounting any harmonies or effects that might exist on the tracks.
-It has been our experience that this actually creates a slight disadvantage because judges err on the conservative side rather than risking giving an undeserved advantage.
+We offer a highly experienced and capable house band to back any who need.

 How many prizes are going to be awarded and what are the prizes?